-- your HIV specialist, an obstetrician or family planning specialist
+- Your HIV specialist, obstetrician or family planning specialist.

 Concerns HIV-positive mothers may have

-Medical advances have made the risk of HIV transmission to a baby very low, but for women with HIV, becoming a mother can bring with it unique concerns, such as:
+Medical advances have made the risk of HIV transmission to a baby very low.
+For a woman who is HIV-positive, you may have extra concerns such as:

-- feeling concerned about the safety of the treatment they will take during pregnancy and that which will be given to their baby after birth
+- Concerns about the safety of the treatment you will receive during pregnancy and the treatment your baby will be given after birth.

-- feeling that the whole experience of becoming a mother will be overshadowed by managing the risk of HIV
+- Feelings that the whole experience of becoming a mother will be overshadowed by managing the risk of HIV.

-- learning about how to look after themselves in pregnancy and how to keep their baby safe – this is more complicated for a woman living with HIV, and can add stress during the pregnancy and afterwards
+- Concerns about how to look after yourself in pregnancy and how to keep your baby safe.
+These feelings are more complicated for a woman with HIV, and can add stress during and after pregnancy.

-- worrying about whether pregnancy might worsen the progress of their HIV – there is no evidence that pregnancy does this
+- Worries your pregnancy might worsen the progress of your HIV – there is no evidence that pregnancy does this.

-- worrying about whether HIV may cause the baby to have any birth defects – HIV does not cause birth defects.
+- Concerns that HIV may cause your baby to have birth defects.
+HIV does not cause birth defects.

-There is excellent support for women living with HIV in Victoria who are considering pregnancy.
-See the contacts at the end of this fact sheet for more information.
+There is excellent support for HIV-positive women living in Victoria who are considering pregnancy.
+See the ’where to get help’ section for more information.

 Testing positive for HIV during pregnancy